christopher-gilbert/checkout-kata/README.md

 * SpecialOffers are retrieved with their associated StockItems - similar to how you might pull them from a relational database with JPA.
 * The Basket is modelled in a way that does not lend itself to an object/relational mapping, because of the way associated stock items are individually listed.
 This would be more suited to a key value store where the basket may be marshalled into a single representation without associations with other relations.

-As I am in the privileged position of not having any real persistence, I have taken the liberty of using an approach that feels intuitive and allows me to fulfil the requirements of the exercise (demonstrating use of streaming API etc) .
+As I am in the position of not having any real persistence, I have taken the liberty of using an approach that feels intuitive and allows me to fulfil the requirements of the exercise (demonstrating use of streaming API etc).

 I have assigned IDs to the persisted entities separate from other potentially unique identifiers (such as SKUs).
 This makes sense in the case of Baskets, but less so for StockItems and SpecialOffers, at least within the requirements of this exercise.
-It is really to cover a point specifically made in the exercise about ensuring clients refer to SKU rather than item ID, and is redundant in the current implementation.
+It is really to cover a point specifically made in the exercise about ensuring clients refer to SKU code rather than ID, and is redundant in the current implementation.
 However, in reality, if these entities were persisted, it is reasonable to assume a unique ID as it is likely that any updates may be soft updates in order to view consistent historical data and hence SKU would not be unique.

 ## Service